 - Being part of the global effort to enhance awareness and support for the preservation of documentary heritage

 The nomination program operates biennially.
-The nomination round opens on 30 November 2021 and the deadline for submission for the current round is 30 June 2022.
+The most recent nomination round opened on 30 November 2021 and the deadline for submissions was 30 June 2022.
 Nominators will be advised of the outcome of the assessment of their nominations in December 2022 and successful nominators will receive their certificates of inscription at a ceremony in early 2023.

 Please get in touch with us to discuss your proposed nomination, using the Contact Us facility on this website.
 The nomination form can be downloaded below and submitted using the Contact Us facility.